-Supplementary Material available at Biometrika online contains proofs, skewness and kurtosis and q-q plots for the simulation in Table 1, how to modify our methods to account for strata, additional simulations and software written in R. The data used in §4 are available from the National Cancer Institute via a data transfer agreement.
+Supplementary Material available at Biometrika online contains proofs, skewness and kurtosis and Q-Q plots for the simulation in Table 1, a discussion of how to modify our methods to account for strata, results of additional simulations, and software written in R. The data used in §4 are available from the National Cancer Institute via a data transfer agreement.